rydt/Developing_data_product/README.md

 It allows to perform a decision tree by selecting the features in the data.
 The performance of the model are then displayed.

-Content of directories:
+Content of directory:
 -------------------------------

-This directory contains 3 sub directories:
-- data provides 2 csv file a train and test set obtained in: *https://www.kaggle.com/c/titanic-gettingStarted*
+- data provides 2 csv files a train and test set obtained in: *https://www.kaggle.com/c/titanic-gettingStarted*
-- rydt containing the presentation code using slidify
 - TitanicApp with the ui.R and server.R of the application
+- Assets, figures, library are necessary for the slidfy presentation
+- index.* are used for the presentation